 As mentioned previously, the key underpinning to any electrical earth system is a soil resistivity study.
 I.e. determining the capability of the soil to absorb the electrical energy dissipated by the earth (soil conduction).
-As a result, the earth system designed for a substation next to a river is unlikely to comply with standards, if the substation is actually installed at the top of a mountain.
-Owing to the different geology likely to be observed.
+As a result, how does the earth system design comply with standards, for a substation next to a river?
+If actually, you instal the substation at the top of a mountain.
+And, observing the different geology likely.

-Since 2010, compliance for HV earth systems has been referenced to BS EN 50522.
+BS EN 50522 referenced since 2010, for HV earth systems compliance.
 Though most DNOs refer to the older ENA TS 41-24.
 Both of these standards define compliance in terms of step and touch voltages, i.e. safety from the system.
-A compliant earthing system is one where step and touch voltages are kept below the thresholds determined by the above standards, instead of the redundant standard earthing design - “less than 1-Ohm rule”.
+A compliant earthing system is one where step and touch voltages are kept below the thresholds determined by the above standards, instead of the redundant standard earthing design – “less than the 1-Ohm rule”.